binder-badge/binder-badge.github.io/src/content/docs/guides/mc-server-proxy.md

 After a few weeks of suffering, I stumbled upon [frp](https://github.com/fatedier/frp).
 It looked slightly intimidating, but was overall nice to setup.
 This program will need to be installed on both the Minecraft server and your public server.
 The Minecraft server is considered the client while your public server is considered the server.
 I will be referring to them as such.
 Here is a guide on how I've set it up for my Minecraft server(s):

 ### Requirements
-- A computer running the Minecraft server
+- A computer running the Minecraft server (This guide assumes it runs Linux)
 - A public Linux server with the ability to expose ports

 ### Server setup